 Then a friend called who was concerned that I seemed very angry, based on my blog postings — we had previously discussed my self-reported moodiness and depression.
 We also talked about the possibility (or necessity) of moving abroad, specifically to Latin America, after finishing our PhDs.
 After we hung up, I began preparing some pasta for dinner.
 Right now I am letting my pasta cool.
 My plans for the rest of the day are to watch an episode of The Sopranos over dinner, then get at least a start on the Laclau paper.

-- Josh K-sky on Weekly Confessional: Good Dog
+- Josh K-sky on Friday Afternoon Confessional: squatting

 - Awkwardness (the book)

 - Death Notice

 - Fernando Pessoa

 - Friday Afternoon Confessional

 - observational humor